jherr/Module-Federation-FAQ/README.md

 implement Micro-Frotends using npm modules hosted in different repositories, or in a single repository as a mono-repo, or using Module
 Federation.
 Which mechanism you choose depends on your requirements.

+# Can I use a mono-repo in conjunction with Module Federation?

+Absolutely.
+You can share the same component both dynamically using Module Federation and as build-time dependency as a fallback using a mono-repo.

+# How does Module Federation relate to SingleSPA?

+SingleSPA is a system that makes it easy to host components written in different frontend frameworks on the same page.
+For example a React application can host an Angular component packaged as a SingleSPA parcel.
+SingleSPA can use Module Federation to load the component parcels.
+So these two technologies can be used together.
+Module Federation does **not** have any mechanism that allows you to run code from one view framework within a different view framework.
+Though it will happily allow you to import that code.

 # How do I share CSS using Module Federation?

 You can only share JavaScript code with Module Federation.
 You can't share CSS as CSS, or images as images.
 One approach to styling Micro-Frontends